c-sanders/ScaleAndSetSize/README.md

 This should prepend the directory which contains the Python Script, to the list of directories that Python searches for modules.

-For example, in the case of the display_message Plugin, you should execute the following command;
+For example, in the case of the basic_plugin Plugin, you should execute the following command;

 	>>> sys.path.insert(0, "/home/foo/.gimp-2.8/plug-ins")

 Now you should only have to invoke the following two commands in order to get the Python Script to run from within GIMP.

-	>>> import display_message
+	>>> import basic_plugin
 	>>> display_message.displayMessage("Hello, GIMP!")

 You should more than likely find that running the import command causes the GIMP Python Console Panel to disappear and that GIMP displays a Panel similar to the